Jahia/npm-modules-engine/README.md

 NPM module comes with a list of Java helpers, available from javascript code.
 All helpers are described [here](./src/main/java/org/jahia/modules/npmplugins/helpers/README.md)

-## NPM plugins
+## NPM Modules

 ### Content

-A NPM plugin module can contain views, definitions, and other standard jahia extensions.
+A NPM module can contain views, definitions, and other standard jahia extensions.

 How to include views in a module is described [here](./src/main/java/org/jahia/modules/npmplugins/views/README.md).